Clickcease

 • Fatality: $2,000 to $5,000 fine

 Exactly what level of fine you face in each category depends on the severity of the accident.
-The more property damage or the more serious the injuries, the higher fine you will likely pay.
+The more property damage or the more serious the injuries, the higher the fine you will likely pay.

 Jail Time